jerapiblaze/tc_predict/README.md

-# Tropical Cyclone Prediction Pipeline (TCP-Pipepline)
+# Tropical Cyclone Prediction Pipeline (TCP-Pipeline)

 This repository provides a pipeline to execute any tropical cyclone (TC) predictor on a predetermined geographical area (e.g., Western North Pacific Basin).
 The input dataset is obtained via performing a window sliding through all the area, wherein each sample (or window) has a fixed dimension (`17x17` in the provided dataset).